Cognirobo/robotron/projectplan/2016_05_26_Hackday/readme.md

 # Porposal for the Hackday on 26.05.2016

 * Project Plan
-  * Make a plan what we want to do on this day, there are
+  * Make a plan what we want to do on this day, there are four major points to do.
 * Mechanical design
   * Repair the right wheel
   * Think about a castorwheel for more mobility